How to Stain Outdoor Wood for Durability (Revised

 the cells of the wood to accept the stain.

 stain into the pores.
-You can apply with a roller but you should really
+Apply stain with a roller but give it the once

 6: Stack your